 To help the communities of East Birmingham achieve their aspirations we will support local groups and organisations by:

-- Supporting Ward Forums to create Ward Plans setting out their priorities and aspirations. - Providing information and advice. - Helping communities to develop their capacity.
+- Supporting Ward Forums to create Ward Plans setting out their priorities and aspirations. - Providing information and advice. - Help communities develop their capacity to actively build the social and economic potential of their area.

 Purpose